dimka11/merch-autogenerator/README.md

 2) install all libraries

 `pip install -r requirements.txt`

+To install YandexImageParser, follow the instructions in the repository https://github.com/Ulbwaa/YandexImagesParser/

 3) Create a file `config.py` in the root folder of the project, in which specify the URL of your telegram bot

 ```python